latest nhpb_banner 1__compressed2

 Help with Medical Bills

-Action Ministries housing programs.
+HOPE Atlanta (formerly Action Ministries) housing assistance programs.

 The organization's transitional housing program supplies temporary homes for homeless families and helps these families develop the self-sufficiency needed to find permanent housing.
 This resource was designed for families with children.
 As resources allow, the program provides stability and safety as well as extensive case management services to help ensure lasting success.
 Clients in the transitional housing program will receive assistance to increase income, advance their education levels and help them move into permanent housing.

-According to Action Ministries, the transitional housing aims to end homelessness.
-It does this by providing single-family homes to homeless families for up to two years in cities such as Atlanta and other towns.
+• A goal of HOPE Atlanta is that the transitional housing aims to reduce homelessness.
+It does this by providing single-family homes to homeless families to stay in for a period of time in a temporary setting.
 The program also helps parents find and maintain employment.
 Furthermore, case managers help families address barriers to self-sufficiency and independence through comprehensive, individualized coaching.
+The program serves a few communities that are particularly vulnerable to homelessness: veterans and individuals with HIV/AIDS.

-A low income apartment or home under the permanent supportive housing program is available at one of Action Ministries' residence communities, which include Maxwell House in Augusta or Welcome House in Atlanta.
-Long-term case management designed to educate and empower residents is offered at these communities, and on-site service partners provide free healthcare, counseling, community-building activities, and mental health services.
+A low income apartment or home under the permanent supportive housing program is available at one of HOPE Atlanta’s residence communities, which include sites in Atlanta.
+Long-term case management designed to educate and empower residents is offered at these communities.
+The on-site service partners provide free healthcare, counseling, community-building activities, and mental health services.
+Moreover, clients can access mainstream benefits and disability coverage, and are encouraged to complete 15 activity hours per week for health and community-building purposes.

 • Personalized case management focused on problem solving to prevent future crises and, if applicable, referrals to needed community resources.